3timeslazy/crdt-over-fs/README.md

 ## Some technical details

-> If there is already a library like that please let me know!
+> ⚠️ If there is already a library like that please let me know!

-> The library is on the very early stage.
-Its API most likely will change, it has no tests and lots of bugs.
+> ⚠️ The library is on the very early stage.
+Its API most likely will change, it has no tests and lots of bugs and unsolved problems.

+### Go library

 Basically, the library requires two interfaces to be implemented for it to work:

-**FS**
+#### FS

 The `FS` interface abstracts a file system.